 - Cash back — Some casinos will let you claim back any losses you incur in the first 24 hours after you sign up.
-There is always a limit to how much you can receive, and it’s normally in the form of bonus cash or free bets.
+There is always a limit to how much you can receive, and it’s normally in the form of bonus cash or bonus bets.

 - Loyalty program — Most casinos have loyalty programs that reward anyone who plays regularly.
-You can build up loyalty points over time and potentially cash them in for free bets or other prizes.
+You can build up loyalty points over time and potentially cash them in for bonus bets or other prizes.

 As we’ve mentioned, every single one of the above promotions comes with terms and conditions that you’ll need to meet.
 While casinos are happy to give away certain benefits in exchange for getting new players through the door, they are not in the business of giving away money wholesale.
 Below are the main conditions to look out for:

 - Wagering requirement — All bonus cash you receive from a casino — either from a deposit bonus or no deposit bonus — is subject to wagering requirements before you can withdraw any winnings.
 Also known as playthrough, this refers to a multiple of your bonus that you need to gamble to unlock the bonus cash.
 For example, a 1x wagering requirement means you just need to bet the entire value of the bonus once.
 If you had $10 in bonus cash with a 10x wagering requirement, meanwhile, you’d have to place bets totaling $100 to unlock it.

 - Time limit — Bonuses normally have time limits.
 That goes for both using the bonus and also clearing the wagering requirement.
 If you don’t use your bonus or complete the requirements in time, it will simply disappear.